Matts-vdp/pixel-logic/README.md

 3. Hold **V** and position the new counter where you want.
 4. Release **V** to paste the counter.
 5. Connect the **Next** connection to the **Enable** of the next 1 bit counter.
 These names can be seen in the schematic shown at the start of the example.
-6. Repeat 1-5 one more time.
+6. Repeat step 1-5 one more time.
 7. Connect the **ClkIn** of all the counters to the **Out** of the **Clock**.
 8. Press the **1** button.
 You should see the 3 bit counter working correctly.